relaystr/ndk/packages/ndk_flutter/README.md

 final ndkFlutter = NdkFlutter(ndk: ndk)

-// call this to connect user from local storage ndkFlutter.restoreAccountsState();
+// this method read the saved state from secure storage and add the signers in ndk
+// typicaly called before runApp ndkFlutter.restoreAccountsState();

 // call this every time the auth state change